-Give examples of some machines around us like refrigerator, air conditioner, television, mobile, car, etc. and their use.
+Give examples of some machines around us like refrigerator, air conditioner, television, mobile, car, aeroplane, etc. and their use.

-Share with them that computer is also a machine.
+Make them aware that computer is also a machine.

 Tell them the various things we can do with the computer like doing sums, drawing, listening to music, watching movies, learning, etc.